maudhaugland/booktypes/_posts/2021-10-04-the-contrasts-of-the-guest-cat.md

 ---
 Intro

+*The Guest Cat* can sound like a book for children, but the font tells us that it is definitely not.

 Description

-Associations
+Associations -

-Literary fiction
+Literary fiction - serious, serifs, high-brow, high contrast,

-Japanese lit
+Japanese lit -